-For example, the following is not repeated in Annex H, but is applicable: - requirements of the clause 4.2.8.2 "Power supply" apply only to electric units, - requirements of the clause 4.2.9 "Driver's cab" do not apply if the RST is not fitted with a driver's cab.
+For example, the following is not repeated in Annex H, but is applicable: - requirements of the clause 4.2.8.2 "Power supply" apply only to electric units, - requirements of the clause 4.2.9 "Driver's cab" do not apply if the RST is not fitted with a driver's - section 4.2 allows for exemption of tests in particular cases (for "strength of vehicle structure"

-section 4.2 allows for exemption of tests in particular cases (for "strength of vehicle structure", "rolling stock dynamic behaviour"...). certain types of RST are exempted of some of the requirements (for example OTMs are exempted of "passive safety" requirements).
+- section 4.2 allows for exemption of tests in particular cases (for "strength of vehicle structure", "rolling stock dynamic behaviour"...).

+- certain types of RST are exempted of some of the requirements (for example OTMs are exempted of "passive safety" requirements).